EVOLUTION - THE TRANSITIONAL FOSSILS

 Figure 2.
 Images of stem-group lampreys

 The above images are placed in left-to-right order from the most basal to the furthest crownward, but no obvious trends can be seen.
-However, an oral disk can be seen in Mayomyzon pieckoensis and Priscomyzon riniensis, indicating that the annular cartilage (synapomorphy 2 in the list above) had developed by the time those species appeared.
+However, an oral disk can be seen in Mayomyzon pieckoensis and Priscomyzon riniensis, indicating that an annular cartilage had developed by the time those species appeared.
 With respect to the transition to the crown group, none of these stem species appear to have the separate anterior and posterior dorsal fins characteristic of crown lampreys (Gess et al, 2006).

 The oldest known member of the crown-group lampreys is Mesomyzon mengae, described from the Early Cretaceous (Late Barremian to Early Aptian) Yixian Formation in Ningcheng County , Inner Mongolia, China (Chang et al, 2006; Miyashita et al, 2021).
 A fossil and a life restoration are shown below (for larger view, click on image):